kauwelab/PolyRiskScore/static/downloadables/README.md

 - **Beta Annotation** -- Additional information about the beta values
 - **Score Type** -- This indicates if the study used odds ratios or beta values
 - **Units (if applicable)** -- This column will contain the beta units if the Score Type is beta.
-- **SNP Overlap** -- Details the number of SNPs that are in the sample vcf/txt file which are in the study
+- **SNP Overlap** -- Details the number of SNPs that are in the sample vcf/txt file which are in the study and not excluded from the calculation (see below)
+- **SNPs Excluded Due To Cutoffs** -- Details the number of snps excluded from the study calculation due to p-value cutoff or minor allele frequency threshold
 - **Total SNPs** -- The total number of SNPs used in the calculation
 - **Used Super Population** -- The super population used for linkage disequillibrium